fabiowxavier/be-aware/README.md

 - I provide clear focus indicators to help users understand which element is currently active.
 - I use a responsive design to ensure that my applications are accessible on various devices, including mobile and tablets.
 - I implement ARIA attributes to provide additional semantic information to assistive technologies.
+- I used alt attributes to all buttons for a better user experience for visually impaired users.

 Please not that some elements might not be used*